raspberrypilearning/sunset/en/step_4.md

 --- task ---
-Test it out.
-You can play aournd with the colours be chaning the number 4 until you find a colour range that you like
+**Test:** You can play aournd with the colours be chaning the number 4 until you find a colour range that you like
 --- /task ---